Skip to navigation

 The 863 Jain temples of Palitana are perched on the top of a 600m-high hill in the middle of absolutely nowhere

-So you want to build a temple: that makes sense.
-So you want people to come to your temple: that makes sense too.
-So you find a hill towering 600m above the dry scrubland of the Gujarat peninsula and stick your temple right on the top in the most inaccessible point of all, and then you build a 3000-step staircase for your flock to climb: that seems to make no sense at all, but that's what you do if you're a Jain.
+So you want to build a temple?
+That makes sense.
+So you want people to come to your temple?
+That makes sense too.
+So you find a hill towering 600m above the dry scrubland of the Gujarat peninsula and stick your temple right on the top in the most inaccessible point of all, and then you build a 3000-step staircase for your flock to climb?
+On the surface, that appears to make no sense at all, but if you look at the world through the eyes of the Jains, it all starts to fall into place.

 The steps up to the top of Palitana